Nutrition

 6. Avocado

-If that weren’t enough, the potassium in avocados also helps regulate blood pressure, offering your body an extra moment of zen.
-Spread it on toast, get fancy with avocado rolls or scoop it straight with a sprinkle of salt — avocados are nothing short of tasty foods that relieve stress and satisfy your taste buds.
+If that weren’t enough, Harvard Health explains that the potassium in avocados also helps regulate blood pressure, offering your body an extra moment of zen.

 7. Oysters

-Oysters aren’t just briny mollusks that fancy restaurants love to serve on ice — they’re nutrient-packed gems rich in immune-boosting antioxidants and zinc, which helps regulate cortisol levels.
-Combined with omega-3 fatty acids, oysters are one of the best foods for managing stress and supporting brain health.
+Oysters aren’t just briny mollusks that fancy restaurants love to serve on ice; they’re also nutrient-packed gems rich in immune-boosting antioxidants and zinc, which helps regulate cortisol levels.

 Oysters are a food that relieves stress.